FlowFuse/node-red-dashboard/docs/contributing/guides/registration.md

 2. Appends any `msg.topic` defined on the node config
 3. Runs `evts.beforeSend()` _(if provided)_
 4. Store the most recent message on the widget under the `._msg` property which will contain the latest state/value of the widget
+5. Pushes a `widget-sync` event to synchronize the widgets in all clients.
-5. Sends the `msg` onwards to any connected nodes
+6. Sends the `msg` onwards to any connected nodes

 #### Custom `onChange` Handler